runeh/mockumental/README.md

 - `debug-tracking-script.js` - a static handler returning a javascript file.
 - `search.json.js` - a script handler responding with the return value of the handler as json

+#### Handler ID

+Handler IDs are assigned automatically when parsing the mock directory.
+In some cases there needs to be a predictable handler ID, so it's possible to script changing the handler.
+In this case adding `name.hid-myhid.json` would assign `myhid` as the handler ID.
+Thus it would be safe to later use the HTTP API to activate the `myhid` handler.